 Absolutely!
 Bananas are a great source of energy for the body and are perfect for eating before or after a workout.
 Bananas also add a good dose of potassium and dietary fiber to a protein shake.
 In addition, the mild flavor of a banana pairs well with any flavor protein powder.

 Are Protein Shakes Good For You?

 Yes!
 Protein shakes are an excellent choice for breakfast, a snack, or meal replacement.
-All adults need around 46-56 grams of protein each day and protein shakes are a convenient way to meet that requirement.
-The best protein shake recipes, in my opinion, rely on protein powder to provide protein.
+All adults require between 46-56 grams of protein each day (source).
+Protein shakes are an effortless way to meet that need.
+In my opinion, the best protein shake recipes rely on protein powder to provide protein.
 Protein powder has many benefits, including the following:

 - Aids with weight loss

 - Boosts metabolism

 - Helps build muscle and strength